LorincJuraj/New-WP-project/README.md

 * Apache with mysql

 ## Disclaimer
 Please be careful with this script.
-It is intended just for development enviroment.
+It is intended just for development environment.
 Use at your own risk.
 Feel free to modify to your needs.